CICS110/CICS110.github.io/main/lectures/13_errors_modules_docs/Jared/index.md

 In the above example, what exactly `is_illegal` should be is hard to specify.
 I would be hard-pressed to give the exact boolean specification for what strings can and can not be converted into floats safely.
+(I mean, I use a specific ugly regex for something like this in the auto-grader, so I can come up with **something**, but it isn't a fun time.)

 In these cases, we would like the ability to try something, and if it goes wrong, abort/try again/recover/something.
-That will be ability gained from the machinery of today's lecture.
+That will be the ability gained from the machinery of today's lecture.

 ## Error Types